berry-cs/sinbad/docs/quick-start-python.md

 SinbadError: Specify a file-entry from the ZIP file: ['Kickstarter010.csv', 'Kickstarter012.csv', 'Kickstarter002.csv', ...]
 ````

-   because the ZIP file actually contains a number of CSV data file.
+   because the ZIP file actually contains a number of CSV data files.
 To let Sinbad know which one to use, you'll need to specify an [option setting](#option-settings) for the `"file-entry"` option with a value of one of the names of the files in the list:

 ````
 ds = Data_Source.connect_as("csv", "https://s3.amazonaws.com/weruns/forfun/Kickstarter/Kickstarter_2015-10-22T09_57_48_703Z.zip")